smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/articles/basics.rst

 Activities and Live Activities
 ==============================

-Live Activities are the work horses of an interactive space, without them the space would have no interactivity.
+Live Activities are the work horses of a smart space, without them the space would have no interactivity.
 They contain an Activity and potentially a configuration.
 They also have a lifecycle.